 The best way to make your password difficult to hack is by using a sequence of three random words you’ll remember - the longer the better.
 You can make it even stronger by including special characters and numbers.

 FriendsHippoMaze - Strong Fr1endsH!pp0M@ze – Stronger

-Don’t be fooled that by using symbols on short common words e.g. P@$$W0rd1.
-Replace your old passwords with new more secure ones.
+Avoid using symbols in short common words e.g. P@$$W0rd1.
+The best approach is to replace your old passwords with new, more secure ones.

 Save your passwords in your browser

-Using the same passwords for all your accounts makes you vulnerable - if that one password is stolen all your accounts can be accessed.
+Using the same passwords for all your accounts makes you vulnerable - if that one password is stolen, all your accounts can be accessed.
 It’s good practice to use different passwords for the accounts you care most about.
-Of course, remembering lots of passwords can be difficult, but if you save them in your browser then you don’t have to.
+Remembering lots of passwords can be difficult, but if you save them in your browser, you don’t have to.

-Browsers are constantly being updating to keep sensitive personal data secure, so store your passwords in your browser when prompted; it’s quick, convenient and much safer than re-using the same password.
+Browsers are constantly being updated to keep sensitive personal data secure, so store your passwords in your browser when prompted; it’s quick, convenient and much safer than re-using the same password.